OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

 6. Delete the `writeDataToWord` function.

-After you've made these changes, skip ahead to the [Update app permissions in Azure](#update-app-permissions-in-azure) section of this article to make the necessary updates in Azure.
+After you've made these changes, skip ahead to the [Try it out](#try-it-out) section of this article to try out your updated add-in.

 ### Changes required for an Excel add-in (TypeScript)